 Endocrinology is perceived by many as an esoteric subject dealing with rarities.
 However, it's less well appreciated that endocrine knowledge is important to the generalist as endocrine disease is a common presenting problem in primary care.
 All allied health professionals are exposed to patients with endocrine-related disorders.
 Primary care physicians manage many patients with overt endocrine disorders, with the management of hypothyroidism also featured in the GMS contract.

 Our Postgraduate Diploma and Masters programme aims to create professionals who can independently access information and use the information to improve understanding of endocrine care.
 It will prepare students to take a leadership role in the global context of endocrinology.

-The Postgraduate Diploma and MSc course is aimed at General Practitioners, Practice Nurses/ Specialist Nurses, Pharmacists, Dieticians and Podiatrists.
+The Postgraduate Diploma and MSc course is aimed at General Practitioners, Practice Nurses and Specialist Nurses.
 These roles are evolving with increasing demand amongst these specialists for a postgraduate qualification to help support their professional learning and clinical development.

 Students may apply for the MSc in Endocrinology as a two year course, firstly completing the Postgraduate Diploma (120 credits), followed by the MSc (60 credits).

 A very strong format for online learning